craigkj/campaign/notes/thousand-sons.md

-#The Scions of B'Faen
+# The Scions of B'Faen

-**Faction**: Thousand Sons (Chaos)
+**Faction**: Thousand Sons (Chaos) - Cult of Duplicity

 **Lore**:

-As he sat, calmly and serenely, his hours long meditation coming slowly to an end, a bright spark startled Exaulted Sorceror Qi'th and almost caused him to lose his grip on his warp travel, throwing his focus into disarray.
+As he sat, calmly and serenely, his hours long meditation coming slowly to an end, a bright spark startled Exaulted Sorceror Qi'Th and almost caused him to lose his grip on his warp travels, throwing his focus into disarray.
 "What.
 Was.
-That" he muttered as he awoke back in his mortal body, the words as dry as ash, barely containing a zealous fury.
+That" he muttered as he awoke, flung back in his mortal body.
+The words as dry as ash, barely containing a zealous fury that had come from nowhere.

-He looked to his left, the scanners on his ship, the Vulv-Oh had picked up a faint signal originating from the same location.
-It was by their standards unremarkable.
-Such fluctuations were detected many times per hour as distant stars died, and the warp flexe, however Qi'th knew this was different.
-This was no mere fluctuation in the warp, distant explosion, or long wave radio signal.
+He looked to his left, though his psychic presence told him what he would see faster than the muscles in his neck could react.
+Ship scanners the had picked up a faint signal originating from the same location.
+It was by their standards unremarkable as such fluctuations were detected many times per hour as distant stars died or the warp flexed, however Qi'Th knew this was different.
+This was no mere fluctuation, distant explosion, or long wave radio signal.
 No, this was something else altogether.

-He would claim it, and the knowledge he was sure it would reveal, and pass that knowledge to his master, showing him his strength and dedication to his cause.
+It was the sound of knowledge calling out to be discovered, to be understood, and to be assimilated into the library of Magnus.
+What a sweet song it was.

+Qi'Th would claim it.
+There was no greater mission for the sons of Magnus than the pursuit of knowledge.
+Knowledge would give them power, and with power they would reign supreme over all.

-The mission he had been sent on - to disrupt the activities of an imperial fleet approaching worlds that were quitely in Tzeench's thrall, could wait.
+His existing mission to disrupt the activities of an imperial fleet approaching worlds that were quietly in Tzeench's thrall could wait.
 What were the lives of a few mortal minions compared to any promise of new knowledge, after all.

+Kra'on his second in command read his thoughts - those that Qi'Th chose to make available on at least - and began the process of waking his daemon engines ready for descent.
+They would be useful here, they always were.

-Yes, this was much more important.
+Yes, this discovery was much more important.
 Whatever it was, Qi'th would have it.

 ## Order of Battle

 ---

-**Name**: Qi'th
+**Name**: Qi'Th

 **Warlord**
 Exaulted Sorcerer
-*+Force Stave and Plasma Pistol
+*+Force Stave and Bolt Pistol

 *Psychic Powers*
 - *Smite*
 - *Doombolt*
-- *Swelled by the Warp | Temporal Surge*
+- *Temporal Surge*

-> "I've read lots of books about war.
-Sounds easy..."
+- *Sorcerous Facade*

 100 points

 ---

-**Name**: Q'ronk
-Maulerfiend
-*+Lasher Tendrils*
-> "Knowledge is the key to most doors.
-For the rest we have have Q'ronk" - Qi'th

-150 points

----

-**Name**: Fires of Qi'th
+**Name**: Kra'on

-Aspiring Sorcerer & 4 Rubric Marines
+Infernal Master
-*+Force Stave and Inferno Bolt Pistol
+*+Force Stave and Bolt Pistol
-+3x Inferno Boltgun
-+1x Soulreaper Cannon*

-*Psychic*
+*Psychic Powers*
 - *Smite*
+- *Sorcerous Facade*
+- "Weaver of Fates"

+*Pacts*
+- *Malefic Maelstrom*
-- *Prescience*
+- *Glimpse of Eternity*

-> "To be honest, these guys don't say too much." - Qi'th

-115 points
+90 points

 ---